Close

 Talk to Witnesses

 Sometimes, the people that see the accident first-hand are the best resources for your recovery.
 They are also incredibly difficult to track down once they leave the scene of the accident.
-If you are able, try to speak with everyone who may have seen what happened and get their contact information so that your attorney can reach them later.
+If you are able, try to speak with everyone who may have seen what happened and get their contact information so that our attorneys can reach them later.
 You may not end up needing them, but if you do, you will be happy that you took this step.

 Take Photos

-Photographs of an accident scene can be invaluable to an NYC attorney when building a case against a negligent driver.
+Photographs of an accident scene can be invaluable to when building a case against a negligent driver.
 Try to take pictures of everything, from your injuries to property damage.
 Photograph the entire scene, leaving nothing out.
 If you are unable to take photos because of your injuries, ask first responders or eyewitnesses to do so for you.

 Go to the Hospital